8 Best Renters Insurance Companies in Georgia of 2026

 Liberty Mutual was the second-cheapest renters insurance company we looked at, with an average price of $21 per month.

-In fact, Liberty offers the most discounts for any insurer who does business in Georgia.
+Liberty offers the most discounts for any insurer who does business in Georgia.

 With these discounts, you can expect the average price premium for Liberty Mutual to go down, making it as affordable as State Farm.

-Liberty offers standard discounts.
-Like bundling your renters with another Liberty policy such as auto insurance, being claim-free, going paperless, and receiving all documents electronically.
+Liberty offers standard discounts like bundling your renters with another Liberty policy, such as auto insurance, being claim-free, going paperless, and receiving all documents electronically.

 You can save if you: